Reading at Ditcheat Primary School

 Reading is at the heart of our curriculum and, across the school, we encourage volunteers from our families to read with the children as well as take our reading books to the monthly Rendezvous to share with the community.

 During assembly, at least once a week, the children hear a story read aloud and children are expected to read regularly at home.
+We are lucky enough to have a library and on Fridays, children are invited to come into the library to choose a new book for the week.
 Every world book day we celebrate reading and will often invite authors, ex pupils and children from our local secondary school into school to inspire our children to read and write.

 How we do it in Foundation Stage (Cherry Class)

-In foundation stage, we use Read, Write Inc. to introduce sounds every day once we have completed a baseline assessment.
+In foundation stage, we follow Letters and Sounds which is a systematic programme for teaching children phonics skills with aim of them being fluent readers by the age of seven.
 We use rhymes, physical props and flashcards making the learning of the initial sounds fun for the children.
 We teach this alongside learning to hold a pencil and writing sounds.

 The children in foundation stage will also have at least 2 stories a day read to them whilst also having a book corner as part of their continuous provision.
 The books are linked to the children’s independent ability as well as their interests.